haxtheweb/edtechjoker/draft-outline.md

 - Share a link to your initial work and how far along you are in creating the repo

 # Additional topics that need slotted in
-- How the hell hax works.
-HAXschema, how it works, what it's based on, and how to wire assets up to work with it / rig demo up to use it
 - Need some kind of primer on CSS that's better than what I have currently (or maybe we build stuff on top of shoelace
 - Need to explain the end to end process of getting a JS asset working in browsers and across contexts (this should happen earlier on and might just be a picture or flow of slides)
 - Guest speakers as these guest talks / demos / crits will extend things as well; might want a block of weeks where class is just getting access to them and homework is to keep working on the longer projects
 - contribution to the monorepo directly through fork, clone, fix thing, PR back.
 - Rendering differences and the religion of SSR vs PWA - https://mobile.twitter.com/thinkLikeADev/status/1428729216800075776/photo/1 with base source of https://developers.google.com/web/updates/2019/02/rendering-on-the-web which is like a whole class / required reading.

-## long term projects
-- project 3: Personal portfolio site published to github pages
-- project 4: Working on a team project in the issue queue

 ## Guest speakers (confirming dates)
 - Michael Potter - Red hat front-end web developer, worked on HAXTheWeb previously, now works on PatternFly Elements